-Total stock-based compensation expense recognized in the statement of comprehensive income for the three-month period ended June 30, 2014 and 2013, was \$21,329 and \$27,406, respectively, before income taxes.
-The related total deferred tax benefit was approximately \$2,308 and \$3,116, for the same periods.
-Total stock-based compensation expense recognized in the statement of comprehensive income for the fiscal years ended June 30, 2014 and 2013, was \$99,050 and \$115,183, respectively, before income taxes.
-The related total deferred tax benefit was approximately \$10,862 and \$12,968, for the same periods.
+Total stock-based compensation expense recognized in the statement of comprehensive income for the fiscal years ended June 30, 2015 and 2014, was \$62,416 and \$99,050, respectively, before income taxes.
+The related total deferred tax benefit was approximately \$5,779 and \$10,862, for the same periods.
 ASC 718 requires the tax benefits resulting from tax deductions in excess of the compensation cost recognized for those options to be classified and reported as both an operating cash outflow and a financing cash inflow.

-As of June 30, 2014, there was approximately \$60,800 of unrecognized compensation cost related to stock option awards that is expected to be recognized as expense over the next 1.25 years.
-The total deferred tax benefit related to these awards is approximately \$6,395.
+As of June 30, 2015, there was approximately \$172,654 of unrecognized compensation cost related to stock option awards that is expected to be recognized as expense over the next two years.
+The total deferred tax benefit related to these awards is approximately \$14,736.

 The Company has one employee stock option plan under which options may be granted, the 2007 Stock Option and Restricted Stock Plan (the "2007 Plan").
 The Board of Directors may grant options to acquire shares of common stock to employees of the Company at the fair market value of the common stock on the date of grant.
 Generally, options granted have a two-year vesting period based on two years of continuous service and have a ten-year contractual life.
 Option grants provide for accelerated vesting if there is a change in control.
 Shares issued upon the exercise of options are from those held in Treasury.
 The 2007 Plan was approved by the Company's shareholders at the Company's Annual Meeting on November 30, 2007 and supersedes the Company's 2000 Stock Option Plan (the "2000 Plan").
-Options covering 400,000 shares are authorized for issuance under the 2007 Plan, of which 190,100 have been granted and 133,425 are outstanding as of June 30, 2014.
-While no further grants of options may be made under the 2000 Plan, as of June 30, 2014, 28,130 options remain outstanding, vested and exercisable from the 2000 Plan.
+Options covering 400,000 shares are authorized for issuance under the 2007 Plan, of which 234,150 have been granted and 167,000 are outstanding as of June 30, 2015.
+While no further grants of options may be made under the 2000 Plan, as of June 30, 2015, 20,500 options remain outstanding, vested, and exercisable from the 2000 Plan.

 ASC 718 requires the use of a valuation model to calculate the fair value of stock-based awards.
-The Company has elected to use the Black-Scholes option valuation model, which incorporates various assumptions including those for volatility, expected life and interest rates.
+The Company has elected to use the Black-Scholes option valuation model, which incorporates various assumptions including those for volatility, expected life, and interest rates.